Chelsea Manning: Move to Fort Drum, deployment to Iraq

 In August 2008, Manning was sent to Fort Drum in Jefferson County, New York, where she joined the 2nd Brigade Combat Team, 10th Mountain Division, and trained for deployment to Iraq.

 Back at Fort Drum, she continued to display emotional problems and by August 2009 had been referred to an Army mental-health counselor.
+During her time there as an intelligence analyst, she had unlimited access to the CIDNE-I (Iraq) and CIDNE-A (Afghanistan) databases.
+The CIDNE system contains data used by the Department of Defense and operated as the United States Central Command reporting tool for operations in Iraq and Afghanistan, including millions of vetted directories in various intelligence objectives, such as Human Intelligence, Psychological Operations, and Targeting Reports.

 After four weeks at the Joint Readiness Training Center (JRTC) in Fort Polk, Louisiana, Manning was deployed to Forward Operating Base Hammer, near Baghdad, arriving in October 2009.
 From her workstation there, she had access to SIPRNet (the Secret Internet Protocol Router Network) and JWICS (the Joint Worldwide Intelligence Communications System).
 Two of her superiors had discussed not taking her to Iraq; it was felt she was a risk to herself and possibly others, according to a statement the Army later issued—but the shortage of intelligence analysts dictated their decision to take her.
 In November 2009, she was promoted from Private First Class to Specialist.

 Manning was by all accounts unhappy and isolated.
 Because of the military's "Don't ask, don't tell" (DADT) policy (in effect until September 20, 2011), she was unable to live as an openly gay man without risk of being discharged.
 Manning's working conditions in the military included 14- to 15-hour night shifts in a tightly packed, dimly lit room.

 On December 20, 2009, during a counseling session with two colleagues to discuss her poor time-keeping, Manning was told she would lose her one day off a week for persistent lateness.
 She responded by overturning a table, damaging a computer that was sitting on it.
 A sergeant moved Manning away from the weapons rack, and other soldiers pinned her arms behind her back and dragged her out of the room.
 Several witnesses to the incident believed her access to sensitive material ought to have been withdrawn at that point.
 The next month, January 2010, she began posting on Facebook that she felt hopeless and alone.